MLHale/nebraska-gencyber-modules/2024/how_to_be_cyber_awesome_your_digital_footprint/README.md

 * __Confidentiality__: Define permissions for interactions with protected objects.

 ### Introduction
-In this lesson, we will learn how components can be used to solve a problem by decomposing it into sub-problems.
-We will also learn about how the `design process` can be applied to imagine a problem, think about different solutions, and then iteratively make attempts to solve it - getting better solutions at each iteration.

 ### Goals

 By the end of this tutorial, you will be able to:
 *
 *